zukunft/zukunft.com/docs/code_objects_all.md

-+-- expressionShared - common parts of the formula expressing handling used in front- and backend +-- charsShared - const symbols used for the formula expressions +-- componentsShared - const components with name and id used by the system +-- filesShared - resource file names used in backend and frontend +-- formulasShared - predefined formulas used in the backend and frontend as code id +-- groupsShared - phrase group or value names used by the system for testing
++-- expressionShared - common parts of the formula expressing handling used in front- and backend +-- charsShared - const symbols used for the formula expressions +-- componentsShared - const components with name and id used by the system +-- defShared - general system definitions used in frontend and backend +-- filesShared - resource file names used in backend and frontend +-- formulasShared - predefined formulas used in the backend and frontend as code id +-- groupsShared - phrase group or value names used by the system for testing